raghavgithub06/Relayer-Service/README.md

-Overview
-This repository contains a collection of Solidity smart contracts for token transfers and meta-transactions.
-It includes the following contracts:

-MetaTransactionReceiver: Implements the IERC20 interface and provides functionality for processing user transactions and executing token transfers.

-TargetSmartContract: Implements the IERC20 interface and provides basic token transfer functionality.

-RelayerService: Allows users to submit batched transactions that will be executed on target contracts.

-Contracts
-MetaTransactionReceiver
-This contract implements the IERC20 interface and provides the following functions:

-processUserTransaction(address user, uint256 amount)
-Description: Handles a user transaction by updating the user's balance.
-Parameters:
-user: The address of the user.
-amount: The amount of tokens to process.
-Visibility: External

-transfer(address recipient, uint256 amount) returns (bool)
-Description: Transfers tokens from the sender's account to the recipient's account.
-Parameters:
-recipient: The address of the recipient.
-amount: The amount of tokens to transfer.
-Returns: true if the transfer is successful, otherwise reverts.
-Visibility: External

-approve(address spender, uint256 amount) returns (bool)
-Description: Approves a spender to spend tokens on behalf of the sender.
-Parameters:
-spender: The address of the spender.
-amount: The amount of tokens to approve.
-Returns: true if the approval is successful, otherwise reverts.
-Visibility: External

-transferFrom(address sender, address recipient, uint256 amount) returns (bool)
-Description: Transfers tokens from the sender's account to the recipient's account on behalf of a spender.
-Parameters:
-sender: The address of the sender.
-recipient: The address of the recipient.
-amount: The amount of tokens to transfer.
-Returns: true if the transfer is successful, otherwise reverts.
-Visibility: External

-TargetSmartContract
-This contract implements the IERC20 interface and provides basic token transfer functionality.

-transfer(address recipient, uint256 amount) returns (bool)
-Description: Transfers tokens from the sender's account to the recipient's account.
-Parameters:
-recipient: The address of the recipient.
-amount: The amount of tokens to transfer.
-Returns: true if the transfer is successful, otherwise reverts.
-Visibility: External

-approve(address spender, uint256 amount) returns (bool)
-Description: Approves a spender to spend tokens on behalf of the sender.
-Parameters:
-spender: The address of the spender.
-amount: The amount of tokens to approve.
-Returns: true if the approval is successful, otherwise reverts.
-Visibility: External

-transferFrom(address sender, address recipient, uint256 amount) returns (bool)
-Description: Transfers tokens from the sender's account to the recipient's account on behalf of a spender.
-Parameters:
-sender: The address of the sender.
-recipient: The address of the recipient.
-amount: The amount of tokens to transfer.
-Returns: true if the transfer is successful, otherwise reverts.
-Visibility: External

-RelayerService
-This contract enables users to submit batched transactions to be executed on target contracts.

-submitUserTransaction(address targetContract, bytes data)
-Description: Submits a user transaction to be executed on a target contract.
-Parameters:
-targetContract: The address of the target contract.
-data: The transaction data.
-Visibility: External

-sendBatch()
-Description: Executes a batch of user transactions on target contracts.
-Conditions: The batch send interval must have passed since the last batch was sent.
-Visibility: External

-Compilation and Deployment
-To compile and access these smart contracts, you can use the Hardhat tool.
-Follow the steps below:

-1.Install Hardhat: Make sure you have Node.js and npm installed on your machine.
-Run the following command to install Hardhat globally: npm install -g hardhat

-2.Compile Contracts: Run the following command to compile the contracts: npx hardhat compile

-3.Deploy the Contracts: Run the deployment script with the following command: npx hardhat run scripts/deploy.ts --network <network_name>

-4. Access the Contracts: Once the contracts are deployed, you can interact with them using various Ethereum tools, such as web3.js or ethers.js.
-Use the contract addresses and ABIs provided during deployment to instantiate contract instances and call their functions.

-License
-This project is licensed under the MIT License.
-You can find the license text in the provided SPDX-License-Identifier comment at the beginning of each smart contract file.
+# Relayer-Service

+This repository contains multiple smart contracts implemented in Solidity.

+## MetaTransactionReceiver Smart Contract

+### Description

+The `MetaTransactionReceiver` smart contract implements the `IERC20` interface and allows users to interact with ERC-20 tokens.
+It provides functionalities to handle user transactions and manage token transfers and allowances.

+### Contract Details

+- **Solidity Version Compatibility**: ^0.8.0
+- **License**: MIT

+### State Variables

+- `balances` (mapping): Tracks the token balance of each user.
+- `allowances` (mapping): Tracks the approved allowances for each user to spend tokens on their behalf.

+### Functions

+1. `processUserTransaction(address user, uint256 amount) external`: Allows processing user transactions and updating their token balances.

+2. `transfer(address recipient, uint256 amount) external override returns (bool)`: Implements the transfer of tokens from the sender to the recipient.

+3. `approve(address spender, uint256 amount) external override returns (bool)`: Implements the approval of allowances for a spender to spend tokens on behalf of the sender.

+4. `transferFrom(address sender, address recipient, uint256 amount) external override returns (bool)`: Implements the transfer of tokens from the sender to the recipient on behalf of the sender's approved allowance.

+## TargetSmartContract Smart Contract

+### Description

+The `TargetSmartContract` smart contract also implements the `IERC20` interface and allows users to interact with ERC-20 tokens.
+It provides functionalities to manage token transfers and allowances.

+### Contract Details

+- **Solidity Version Compatibility**: ^0.8.0
+- **License**: MIT

+### State Variables

+- `balances` (mapping): Tracks the token balance of each user.
+- `allowances` (mapping): Tracks the approved allowances for each user to spend tokens on their behalf.

+### Functions

+1. `transfer(address recipient, uint256 amount) external override returns (bool)`: Implements the transfer of tokens from the sender to the recipient.

+2. `approve(address spender, uint256 amount) external override returns (bool)`: Implements the approval of allowances for a spender to spend tokens on behalf of the sender.

+3. `transferFrom(address sender, address recipient, uint256 amount) external override returns (bool)`: Implements the transfer of tokens from the sender to the recipient on behalf of the sender's approved allowance.

+## RelayerService Smart Contract

+### Description

+The `RelayerService` smart contract enables the submission and batch execution of user transactions on target smart contracts.
+The contract batches and executes user transactions in intervals to optimize gas usage.

+### Contract Details

+- **Solidity Version Compatibility**: ^0.8.0
+- **License**: MIT

+### State Variables

+- `userTransactions` (array of `UserTransaction` struct): Stores the user transactions to be executed in batches.
+- `lastBatchSentTime` (uint256): Records the timestamp of the last batch execution.

+### Structs

+1. `UserTransaction`: Represents a user transaction with the following properties:
+   - `user` (address): The address of the user initiating the transaction.
+   - `targetContract` (address): The address of the target smart contract where the transaction will be executed.
+   - `data` (bytes): The transaction data to be executed on the target contract.

+### Functions

+1. `submitUserTransaction(address targetContract, bytes memory data) external`: Allows users to submit their transactions for batch execution.

+2. `sendBatch() external`: Executes a batch of user transactions in intervals based on gas optimization.
+The function removes processed transactions from the list and shifts remaining transactions to the beginning of the array to trim the array and remove empty elements.

+## Note

+This documentation provides an overview of the three smart contracts - `MetaTransactionReceiver`, `TargetSmartContract`, and `RelayerService`.
+Before deploying or interacting with any smart contract, it is crucial to conduct a thorough code review, audit the contract's security, and understand the implications of each function.
+The contracts handle ERC-20 token interactions and user transaction batching to optimize gas usage and efficiency in token transfers and allowances.